bheisig/i-doit-cli/README.md

 ##  Features

 *   Read information about objects their types and even their attributes
+*   Find your needle in the haystack called CMDB
 *   Do you need a free IP address in a particular subnet?
 This script suggests one for you.
 *   Stress your system: auto-generate thousands of objects